Human Blood Type Sample Problems

 Possible Genotype(s):

 5. In a paternity case, a single mother claimed that a certain man was the father of her baby.
 The man denied it, claiming that her current boyfriend was the father.
-The court ordered a blood test (this was in the days before DNA testing).
+The court ordered a blood test (much cheaper than DNA testing) to see if he could be ruled out as the father.
 The mother was Type O and the baby was Type O. The man was Type AB.
 Is it possible that he was the father?
 Why or why not?

 7. (True Story) In Denmark, a husband and wife who had been unsuccessfully trying to have a baby went to a fertility clinic.
 Sperm and eggs were collected from father and mother, and combined in a petri dish, creating several "test-tube babies".
 These babies were implanted in the mother and 9 months later she delivered twins, one with light skin and one with dark skin.
 Because this seemed strange, a DNA test was conducted and it was found that both children were related to the mother, but only the light skinned child was related to the father.
-What must have happened?
+How can this be explained?

 8. Rh factors are proteins that were first discovered in the blood of Rhesus Monkeys, but humans have them too.
 If you are Rh positive, it means that there are Rh type proteins in your blood.
 If you are Rh negative, there are no Rh type proteins in your blood.
+Positive is dominant over negative, so heterozygous individuals are Rh positive.
 Problems can arise when an Rh negative mother has a child who is Rh positive.
 Why does the mother's body attack her own baby in this situation?
+Why does the situation get worse for the second pregnancy?